Global Tel Link

 Global Tel Link (GTL), formerly known as Global Telcoin, Inc. and Global Tel*Link Corporation, is a San Diego, California–based telecommunications company, founded in 1989, that provides Inmate Calling Service (ICS) through "integrated information technology solutions" for correctional facilities which includes inmates payment and deposit, facility management, and "visitation solutions".
 The company's CEO is Evee Dolan.
-Owned by Michael Samaniego.
+Owned by Michael Samaniego and Herlinda Samaniego.
 In 2020, GTL delivered 4.1 billion call minutes to incarcerated individuals and their families.

 Board of directors

-In 2019, Deb Alderson was Chief Executive Officer (CEO), Jeffrey Haidinger was President and Chief Operating Officer (COO), Steve Yow was Chief Financial Officer (CFO), Anthony R. Bambocci was Chief Marketing Officer and Executive Vice President, and Matthew Caesar was Senior Vice President of Engineering and Development.
+In 2019, Deb Alderson was chief executive officer (CEO), Jeffrey Haidinger was president and chief operating officer (COO), Steve Yow was chief financial officer (CFO), Anthony R. Bambocci was chief marketing officer and executive vice president, and Matthew Caesar was senior vice president of engineering and development.
 Board members included Hugh D. Evans and Ramzi M. Musallam from Veritas Capital and Jeffrey C. Weber from DC Capital Partners, LLC.

 History

 GTL was founded in 1980 in Mobile, Alabama, under the name Global Telcoin, Inc. The company changed its name in 1999 to Global Tel*Link Corporation.
 Private-equity firms Veritas Capital and Goldman Sachs purchased GTL from Gores Equity LLC for $345 million.
-In October 2011, GTL was sold for $1 billion to Michael Samaniego.
+In October 2011, GTL was sold for $1 billion to Michael Samaniego and Herlinda Samaniego.